-In my positions in the past I have managed small groups of employees, from two to three, as well as larger groups reaching up to twenty individuals.
+In my positions in the past, I have managed small groups of employees, from two to three, as well as larger groups reaching up to twenty individuals.
 I have overseen various projects to ensure that each individual completed their part, have provided evaluations and have pushed the employees to reach the set goals.
-This has lead to me being acknowledged as “Employee of the Month” several times, and to my being congratulated by the president of my current company for leading my team to exceeding company goals with a recent project.
+This has led to me being acknowledged as “Employee of the Month” several times, and to my being congratulated by the president of my current company for leading my team to exceed company goals with a recent project.

 However you choose to answer this question, make sure that you clearly detail your supervisory experience and capabilities.